petebrowne/classify/README.md

     Inflector.dasherize('underscored_name'); // 'underscored-name'

 _Note: This is actually different than the Ruby Module implementation.
-This was done to keep the code very simple._
+This was done to simplify the code._

 #### Include